Home » Recipes » Main Dishes » Easy Pork Chops and Applesauce in 15 Minutes

 • Quick and easy

-• Packed with flavor: Tender pork chops and cinnamon applesauce bring sweet and savory together.
+• Packed with sweet and savory flavor

 How to Make Pork Chops and Applesauce

-With only 5 minutes of prep and 10 minutes of cooking, skillet pork chops with applesauce make a quick and satisfying meal.
+With only 5 minutes of prep and 10 minutes of cooking, these skillet pork chops with applesauce make a quick and satisfying meal.
 Start by seasoning and cooking the chops, mix together the applesauce, and enjoy!

 Scroll down to the printable recipe card for the full list of ingredients, measurements, and step-by-step instructions.